qase-tms/qase-javascript/qase-core-reporter/examples/cypress-reporter/README.md

 - `QASE_ENVIRONMENT_ID` - To execute with the sending of the environment information
 - `QASE_SCREENSHOT_FOLDER` - Folder for save screenshot cypress
 - `QASE_VIDEO_FOLDER` - Folder for save video cypress
-- `QASE_UPLOAD_ATTACHMENTS` - Permission to send screenshots/videos to Qase TMS
+- `QASE_SCREENSHOT_SENDING` - Permission to send screenshots/videos to Qase TMS
 - `QASE_RUN_COMPLETE` - Permission for automatic completion of the test run

 ## Requirements